 - East Gate – Cody, Wyoming

-If you are wondering how to enter the park and how much does it cost to get into Yellowstone with a vehicle, you will need a National Parks pass from the gate you first enter, which costs $35 ad is valid for 7 days.* All gates are open 24 hours a day during the normal, summer season.
+If you are wondering how to enter the park and how much does it cost to get into Yellowstone with a vehicle, you will need a National Parks pass from the gate you first enter, which costs $35 and is valid for 7 days.* All gates are open 24 hours a day during the normal, summer season.
 Alternatively, you can get an annual National Parks pass which costs $80 per year and admits the pass holder and 3 passenger in non-commercial vehicles to all the US National Parks.

-When visiting Yellowstone with kids, you have three options when it comes to where to stay.
+When planning your trip, you have three options when it comes to where to stay in Yellowstone.
 What you choose will also depend on how far ahead of time you are trying to book and also your budget.

 Staying in Yellowstone